 - Laser Marking does not remove material.
 It creates a marking by heating the surface of the metal resulting in oxidation of the material immediately under the surface layer.
 This changes the color of the material and creates a high contrast mark leaving the surface intact.
 This is ideal for identification and safety critical applications where removal of material would compromise its structural integrity.
 But since laser marking only alters the surface, the marking will disappear once the top layer is removed.
 It is not ideal for high wear environments if visibility is a concern.

-Blockplates (ver 2.0) are laser engraved for the most resistant impression that will withstand even the harshest environments and allow your seed to be identifiable even after years of wear and tear.
+Our newest Blockplates are laser engraved for the most resistant impression that will withstand even the harshest environments and allow your seed to be identifiable even after years of wear and tear.